dimitern/charms/pinger/README.md

 The following configuration settings are supported:

-    * **extra-targets**: a space-delimited list of IP addresses or hostnames to check by each peer, in addition to all addresses of each peer.
+    **extra-targets** - a space-delimited list of IP addresses or hostnames to check by each peer, in addition to all addresses of each peer.
 Empty by default.

 ## Actions